alperozisik/k8s-basic-workshop/doc/02-install.md

 ## 5. Create Image
 1. If you are not familiar with creating images, review the [Creating a Custom Image document](https://docs.oracle.com/en-us/iaas/secure-desktops/create-custom-image.htm)
 2. Create image in same compartment, name it as `k8s-base`.
 While creating the image, machine will be offline, automatically restart afterwards.
 Do not refresh VScode window, until instance status becomes ready. ![](./images/scr-12.png)

+> It is expected to reboot the system at once.
+The firewall settings that we enabled earlier, does not kick-in without reboot.
+This is essential while we are adding workers to cluster.
+Creating image handles that reboot for us.
+If you are not going through this step, you can preform reboot now